pombredanne/Repos-Health-Study/README.md

 Programming Languages: Python 3.4.x

-Frameworks:
+Frameworks: N/A

 Programming Environment: Terminal/Sublime Text/Notepad++

-Deployment Environment:
+Deployment Environment -

-Windows Computer Specs: 64bit OS, i5-660k processor, 8GB ram
+Windows Computer Specs: 64-bit OS, i5-660k processor, 8GB ram

-Mac Computer Specs:
+Mac Computer Specs: 64-bit macOS Sierra, 2.5 GHz Intel Core i5 processor, 16GB RAM

 # Repository Management:
 When a contributor wishes to edit/add to the repository's code, contributors will fork the repository.
 Once code has been written, before committing, the contributors will meet to go over additions/changes.
 Then, pull and merge requests will be made.